 PART A: ACADEMIC INTEGRITY POLICY 3

 1. MAINTAINING ACADEMIC INTEGRITY 3

-2. Breaches of Academic Integrity 4
+2. BREACHES OF ACADEMIC INTEGRITY 4

 PART B: OVERVIEW OF PROCEDURE 6

 3. Introduction 6

-4. ROLES, RIGHTS AND RESPONSIBILITIES
+4. ROLES, RIGHTS AND RESPONSIBILITIES 6

 5. CATEGORISATION AND RECORDING BREACHES OF THE ACADEMIC INTEGRITY POLICY 8

-PART C: ACADEMIC DEPARTMENT PROCEDURE (COURSEWORK) 11
+PART C: ACADEMIC DEPARTMENT PROCEDURE (COURSEWORK) 10

-6. IDENTIFYING A SUSPECTED BREACH OF THE ACADEMIC INTEGRITY POLICY
+6. IDENTIFYING A SUSPECTED BREACH OF THE ACADEMIC INTEGRITY POLICY 10

 7. USE OF A VIVA VOCE

-8. UNACCEPTABLE ACADEMIC PRACTICE AT LEVEL 3 AND LEVEL 4 ONLY
+8. UNACCEPTABLE ACADEMIC PRACTICE AT LEVEL 3 AND LEVEL 4 ONLY 12

-9. INDEPENDENT REVIEW MECHANISM (LEVEL 3 OR LEVEL 4 ONLY) 14
+9. INDEPENDENT REVIEW MECHANISM (LEVEL 3 OR LEVEL 4 ONLY) 13

-10.
+10. DEPARTMENTAL MEETING WITH STUDENTS 14

-PART D: ACADEMIC DEPARTMENT PROCEDURE (EXAMINATIONS) 17
+PART D: ACADEMIC DEPARTMENT PROCEDURE (EXAMINATIONS) 15

-11. 17
+11. DEFINITION OF AN EXAMINATION 15

 12.

-PART E: STANDARD PENALTY 20
+PART E: STANDARD PENALTY 18

-13. DETERMINATION OF ELIGIBILITY FOR A STANDARD PENALTY 20
+13. DETERMINATION OF ELIGIBILITY FOR A STANDARD PENALTY 18

-14. SUBGROUP OF THE ACADEMIC INTEGRITY REVIEW PANEL 20
+14. SUBGROUP OF THE ACADEMIC INTEGRITY REVIEW PANEL 18

-15. APPLICATION OF A STANDARD PENALTY 21
+15. APPLICATION OF A STANDARD PENALTY 19

-PART F: ACADEMIC INTEGRITY REVIEW PANEL 23
+PART F: ACADEMIC INTEGRITY REVIEW PANEL 21

-16. SCOPE AND COMPOSITION OF THE ACADEMIC INTEGRITY REVIEW PANEL 23
+16. Scope and Composition of the Academic Integrity Review Panel 21

-17. SCHEDULING AND NOTIFICATION 24
+17. SCHEDULING AND NOTIFICATION 22

-18. REQUESTS TO DEFER A HEARING 25
+18. REQUESTS TO DEFER A HEARING 22

-19. CONDUCT OF HEARINGS OF THE ACADEMIC INTEGRITY REVIEW PANEL 26
+19. CONDUCT OF HEARINGS OF THE ACADEMIC INTEGRITY REVIEW PANEL 23

-20. DECISIONS OF THE ACADEMIC INTEGRITY REVIEW PANEL 26
+20. DECISIONS OF THE ACADEMIC INTEGRITY REVIEW PANEL 24

-21. PENALTIES FOR UNACCEPTABLE ACADEMIC PRACTICE 27
+21. PENALTIES FOR UNACCEPTABLE ACADEMIC PRACTICE 24

-22. PENALTIES FOR ACADEMIC MISCONDUCT 30
+22. PENALTIES FOR ACADEMIC MISCONDUCT 27

-23. EXCEPTIONAL EXTENUATING CIRCUMSTANCES BOARD 31
+23. EXCEPTIONAL EXTENUATING CIRCUMSTANCES BOARDERROR!
+BOOKMARK I NOT DEFINED.

-PART G: ADMINISTRATION 32
+PART G: ADMINISTRATION 29

-24. REPORTING OUTCOMES 32
+24. REPORTING OUTCOMES 29

-25. APPEALS RELATING TO BREACHES OF THE ACADEMIC INTEGRITY POLICY 33
+25 APPEALS RELATING TO REFACHES OF THE ACADEMIC INTEGRITY POLICY 30